Wetlands and Trails

 - Diverse wildlife to discover, including muskrats, bobcats and tree frogs.

-- Free Guided Nature Walks offered Sundays through the City Nature Center located in the back of Ramsay Park at 30 Harkins Slough Rd.
+- Free Guided Nature Walks offered every Sunday through the City Nature Center located in the back of Ramsay Park at 30 Harkins Slough Rd.

 Wetlands of Watsonville trail map brochures available at the City Nature Center, City Hall and the Watsonville Library.
 You can download the trail map below.